 Our diverse programming includes everything from Tchaikovsky and Arvo Part to Aretha Franklin and the Beatles.
 We have also invited various Peabody faculty members including Judith Ingolfsson (violin), John Moran (baroque cello), Shodekeh (beatboxer, dance faculty), Alan Stepansky (cello), and Victoria Chiang (viola) to play with the ensemble.
 Merging these musical forces with Sinfonia’s creative programming and unconventional performance format has allowed for more intimate settings where both performer and audience can connect on an equal and meaningful level before, during and after the concert.

-As the current Co-Directors of Sinfonia, Anita-Mae and Nathan are responsible for the administration elements of Sinfonia including organizing rehearsal and concert schedules and communicating with community partners.
-They provide student leadership in the form of organizing librarian tasks, marketing, and working together with the Faculty Mentor to determine the artistic vision of Sinfonia.
+As the current Director of Sinfonia, Sarah is responsible for the administration elements of Sinfonia including organizing rehearsal and concert schedules and communicating with community partners.
+She provides student leadership in the form of organizing librarian tasks, marketing, and working together with the Faculty Mentor to determine the artistic vision of Sinfonia.

 As Faculty Mentor, Judith Ingolfsson provides artistic mentorship and advice to the ensemble as well as providing guidance for the long term vision of the group.
 She assists with the choice of programming, auditioning student members, and inviting guests.
 Ingolfsson regularly coaches the ensemble both as soloist and from inside the group.